 '''

+= 3.0

-; PROPERTIES OF THE PROJECTILE estart = 3.0 ; Projectile energy range eend = 4.0
+; Projectile energy range

-'''

-'''
+estart

+= 4.0

+eend

+= 0.1

-estep = 0.1 ; Step size
+; Step size

+estep

+1

 = 1

 ; Quantum numbers

+= 1

 kappa

 ; TYPE OF CALCULATIONS

-lambda = 1.0 ; Scaling parameter
+lambda = 1.0

+; Scaling parameter

-basis = laguerre ; Basis set (gauss, laguerre)
+= laguerre ; Basis set (gauss, laguerre)

+basis

-scheme = relativistic; Scheme (relativistic, non-relativistic)
+scheme = relativistic ; Scheme (relativistic, non-relativistic)

+pot_type = well ; Potential type (well, coulomb, other)

 v_light = finite

 ; Velocity of light (finite, infinite)

+; Initial value of N

 nstart = 1

-; Initial value of N

 nend = 400

 ; Final value of N

 ; OTHER PARAMETERS

+screen = .T.

 ; Display results on screen

-screen = .T.

 shift = .F.

 ; Shift results to range [0,pi]

 ; PARAMETERS OF POTENTIAL SQUARE-WELL

-v0 = -1.0 ; Depth
+v0 = -1.0

+; Depth

 a = 0.8

 ; Left bound

 b = 1.0

 ; Right bound

-; PARAMETERS OF TRUNCATED COULOMB POTENTIAL V(r) = -z / (r^{alpha})
+; PARAMETERS OF TRUNCATED COULOMB POTENTIAL V(r) = - z / (r^alpha)

 ; Truncating parameter

 r0 = 1.0

 = 30.0

+z

 ; The z parameter

 alpha = 1.0

 ; The alpha parameter

 '''

-Program calculates phase shifts for projectile energies from range [estart, eend] with step size estep in a single run of the program.
+Program calculates phase shifts for projectile energies in range [estart, eend] with step size estep in a single run of the program.
 Energies are given in atomic units.
 Parameters estart and eend are mandatory; estart should be less or equal than eend (in the latter case phase shift will be calculated for only one energy of the projectile).
 When no estep is specified, program takes estep = (eend - estart)/10.
-The mass of the projectile is assumed to be unitary in the present code (what conforms i.e. to electrons), but it can be easily changed in the source file $jm_global.f90$.
+The mass of the projectile is assumed to be unitary in the present code (what conforms i.e. to electrons), but it can be easily changed in the source file $jm_global.f90$ .
 Option which will allow for change mass of the projectile will be added to the future versions of the program.

-Next, orbital quantum number l and quantum number κ , which describe the projectile have to be specified, while $\kappa = l$ or $\kappa = -l - 1$.
-To specify these numbers, keywords l and kappa, respectively, should be used.
-If no one from the above dependencies between κ and l is not satisfied, program stops with a proper message.
-This restriction does matter only in relativistic calculations, because κ is not used in the non-relativistic scheme, so the keyword kappa is ignored in that case.
+Next, orbital quantum number l and quantum number $\kappa$ , which describe the projectile have to be specified, while $\kappa = l$ or $\kappa = -l - 1$ .
+To specify these numbers, keywords I and kappa, respectively, should be used.
+If no one from the above dependencies between $\kappa$ and l is not satisfied, program stops with a proper message.
+This restriction does matter only in relativistic calculations, because $\kappa$ is not used in the non-relativistic scheme, so the keyword kappa is ignored in that case.
 One can specify scaling parameter lambda.
 If omitted, the standard value 1.0 will be taken.
-Changing this parameter should improve the convegence in some particular cases, but it is recommended to leave this parameter untouched as its influence has not been investigated in details yet.
+Changing this parameter should improve the convergence in some particular cases, but it is recommended to leave this parameter untouched as its influence has not been investigated in details yet.
 Moreover, due to some numerical reasons, it is not allowed to put the value 0.5 for lambda.